How PIAM Prevents Unauthorized Access to Medical Records and Equipment in Healthcare Facilities

 PIAM automates the onboarding and offboarding of staff, contractors, and vendors:

-New employees are automatically granted role-based access to authorized areas, including medical records departments and equipment rooms.
+New employees automatically receive role-based access to authorized areas like records rooms and equipment storage.

 This automation ensures no one retains access beyond their legitimate need, significantly reducing the risk of unauthorized access.